JibranKalia/email-search/README.md

   bundle exec rails db:migrate

-  # Set the env to correct corpus location.
+  # Set the correct corpus location in env file.
 For example:
   PATH_TO_CORPUS=/Users/jibrankalia/Downloads/smalldir

   # Load the corpus into Postgres.
 This will take a while.
 I recommend running with a smaller corpus first.